Recipe courtesy of Cadbury Creme Egg.

-Fancy making these Mini Meringue Eclairs With Cadburys Creme Egg Filling?
+Do you also fancy making these Mini Meringue Eclairs With Cadburys Creme Egg Filling?
+So yummy.

 Ingredients – for the Éclairs: